ccirelli2/fine_tune_llm/README.md

 This project utilizes publically available Edgar SEC filings for the damain data.

-There are three sections to this project:
+There are four sections to this project:

 1.)
 Knowledge Stores
     - MySql Database: Used to store data on, including, but not limited to